jacksonh1/slim_conservation_orthogroup_generation/README.md

 - You may want to run the pipeline on a small number of genes from a table
 - Or you may want to run the pipeline on all of the proteins in an organism's proteome at different phylogenetic levels and use the output as a database for downstream conservation analysis. <br>

 examples of both of these use cases are shown in the `./examples/` directory.
-There are also command line scripts to run the pipeline for these use cases in `./src/local_scripts/`. (see [useful scripts](#useful-scripts-srclocal_scripts)) <br>
+There are also command line scripts to run the pipeline for these use cases in `./orthodb_tools/scripts/`. (see [useful scripts](#useful-scripts-orthodb_toolsscripts)) <br>

 ## overview
-The main pipeline is executed via the script: `./src/local_scripts/odb_group_pipeline.py`.
-It can be run as a command line script or imported to be used in another script (like if you are running it on a lot of genes).
+The main pipeline can be executed via the script: `./orthodb_tools/scripts/orthogroup_pipeline.py`. <br>

-The script `./src/local_scripts/odb_group_pipeline.py` runs the pipeline for a single gene.<br>
+The script `./orthodb_tools/scripts/orthogroup_pipeline.py` runs the pipeline for a single gene.<br>
   - The gene can be specified using a uniprot ID or an odb_gene_id (see *brief explanation of the orthodb data* in [advanced.md](./advanced.md) for more info on the ids used in orthoDB).
   - it outputs files with the results in json format and alignments in fasta format (if alignment is specified in the parameters). <br>
 The output will look like this: